IIKenshinII/OpenGL_Synthese_Image/README.md

 - Amine HEDJAR (IIKenshinII & lKenshinl)
 - Arthur MBUYI-MUZUNGU (LeYonko)

+## Presentation
+- This is our project using OpenGL.
+In this project we created a graphical application which higlight a rollercoaster.
+- This application must be programmed in C/C++ and must run under Linux.

 ## Keys for movements
-- forward: z touch
+- forward: z key
-- backward: s touch
+- backward: s key
-- left: q touch
+- left: q key
-- right: d touch
+- right: d key
 - to turn camera, use mouse by maintaining right click